yusuf-husayn/My-Cybersecurity-Portfolio/README.md

 - [How to Install Metasploitable on New VMware Workstation](https://youtu.be/OO7BPfi3DbU?si=OQJc4CRLsBHsmi2X)
 - [i bought a DDoS attack on the DARK WEB (don't do this)](https://youtu.be/eZYtnzODpW4?si=GXrN3MXsielkWkGg)

-**If you found this project useful, feel free to star the repository.**
+**If you found this project useful, consider starring the repository.**